 - oatmeal baths to relieve itching

-Home care for dermatitis may include applying cool, wet cloths to the skin to reduce itching and discomfort.
+Home care for dermatitis may include applying cool, wet cloths to the skin to help reduce itching and discomfort.
 You can try adding baking soda to a cool bath to help reduce symptoms.
 If your skin is broken, you can cover the wound with a dressing or bandage to prevent irritation or infection.

 To prevent flare-ups:

 - Try to avoid scratching the affected area.
 Scratching can open or reopen wounds and spread the bacteria to other parts of your body.

 - To help prevent dry skin, consider taking shorter baths, using mild soaps, and bathing in warm water instead of hot.
 Most people also find relief by moisturizing frequently (especially after a shower).

 - Use water-based moisturizers after washing hands and oil-based moisturizers for extremely dry skin.

 While dermatitis isn’t often serious, scratching hard or too frequently can lead to open sores and infections.
 Though this can cause infections to spread, they rarely become life threatening.